Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageFile.md

 ### Example 2: List a File Directory
 ```
-PS C:\> Get-AzureStorageFile -ShareName "ContosoShare06" -Path "ContosoWorkingFolder" | Get-AzureStorageFile
+PS C:\> Get-AzStorageFile -ShareName "ContosoShare06" -Path "ContosoWorkingFolder" | Get-AzStorageFile
 ```

 This command lists the files and folders in the directory ContosoWorkingFolder under the share ContosoShare06.
-It first gets the directory instance, and then pipelines it to the **Get-AzureStorageFile** cmdlet to list the directory.
+It first gets the directory instance, and then pipelines it to the **Get-AzStorageFile** cmdlet to list the directory.

 ## PARAMETERS